The most desired dental benefit meets the need of working-age people

 The queues for public dental care were historically long last year, as the corona years added treatment debt to an already overcrowded situation.
 According to THL's indicative statistics , the worst situation has been in Helsinki, where the longest waiting time was 9 months.
 According to the Care Guarantee Act, Finns should be able to get non-urgent dental care in public health care within 6 months.

 Also, 6 percent in Turku, 3 percent in Tampere, and 2 percent in Oulu and Vantaa queued for non-urgent dental care beyond the time specified by law.
 Since dental care affects overall health, the backlog of care also has an effect on the ability of working-age people to work, and thus on working life.
-Edenred's dental care benefit has been created to meet a need that has been seen in the labor market for a long time.
+Edenred's range of employee benefits has expanded in a jaw-dropping way: Edenred Dental is now Edenred Wellbeing.
+Dental services will be included in the new Edenred Wellbeing benefit.
+Edenred Wellbeing is a modern and cost-effective way to maintain the overall health of employees by taking care of employees' wellbeing.

 Dental care affects overall health and the work ability of working-age people